 Cycling in Denver

 The city has an excellent network of cycle trails that cover a great deal of the city.
 Cycling is an integral part of Denver’s culture and this is apparent in the number of bike lanes and secure cycle storage facilities that can be found in the city centre.
+The city has also just launched a new bike and scooter share programme with Lyft and Lime, which has been extremely successful.

 Reports of bike theft are quite common in Denver, so cyclists are advised to invest in a good quality lock.